-Commercial leases share many similarities with legally binding residential agreements, the parties being the lessor and the lessee.
+Commercial leases share numerous similarities with legally binding residential agreements, with the parties being the lessor and the lessee.
 However, substantial differences in the laws exist, and attorney David S. Tupler, P.A. stands ready to protect your interests, whether you're the landlord or tenant.

 With more than 20 years of experience as a Fort Lauderdale and Hollywood lease dispute lawyer, you can count on David to help prevent legal issues from occurring, or help resolve those involving landlords and tenants after a lawsuit is filed in Broward County court.

 THE LIFEBLOOD OF AN AGREEMENT

 A lease could involve office space, shopping centers, stand-alone facilities, warehouses, manufacturing operations, undeveloped land, business parks and cell towers.
 The lessor could be a private proprietor, a publicly traded for-profit corporation or a property management firm.
 The tenant could be a small business owner, a multinational company or a nonprofit service agency.
 All landlord-tenant issues have one thing in common: One party is permitted use of space owned by another party in exchange for compensation.

 Though a lessor-lessee relationship obviously relates to property, whether in the form of vacant land or, space in a building or the building itself, the core of landlord/tenant law revolves around contracts.
 Written or verbal, a signed lease creates a contractual arrangement under which both sides have specific rights and responsibilities.
 As with all types of contracts, details are extremely important.

 DRAFTING THE BEST AGREEMENT

 Attorney David S. Tupler, P.A. knows how to avoid common pitfalls when drafting a lease.
 He’ll ensure that you’re protected against possible loopholes and will include language specific to your industry and individual business’ needs.
 This will put you in a strong position should the other party attempt to renege on the agreement.